xcp-ng/xcp-ng-org/docs/troubleshooting/windows-pv-tools.md

 </div>

-## Windows fails to boot (hanging at boot or BSOD with Stop code `INACCESSIBLE_BOOT_DEVICE`)
+## Windows fails to boot (hangs, `INACCESSIBLE_BOOT_DEVICE`)

 In some situations (failed uninstallation, major Windows version upgrades), Xen PV drivers (whether Citrix or XCP-ng) may cause Windows to fail to start (hanging at boot, BSOD with Stop code `INACCESSIBLE_BOOT_DEVICE`).
-The XenBootFix utility included with XCP-ng Windows PV Tools 9.0 and above helps you disable any active Xen PV drivers and get your system to a bootable state before running XenClean.
+The XenBootFix utility included with XCP-ng Windows Guest Tools 9.0 and above helps you disable any active Xen PV drivers and get your system to a bootable state before running XenClean.

 :::note
 The utility only runs in Windows Preinstallation Environment (PE) or Windows Recovery Environment (RE).
 It will not run from Safe Mode.